thenamakop/CompoSense/README.md

+#CompoSense
+This webapp draws sensor data from an arduino uno r4 and shows data insights of that sensor

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.